This article has been archived and is no longer maintained by ForgeRock.

 - Receive Push messages and authenticate the user using the TouchID fingerprint mechanism.

-This app (ForgeRock Authenticator) is available on both the Apple® App Store and Google® Play Store.
+This app (ForgeRock Authenticator) is available on both the Apple® App Store and Google Play Store.
 ForgeRock provides a push notification service via AWS SNS.
 ForgeRock customers can easily subscribe to this service, which sends out push messages from both cloud-based and on-premise based AM/OpenAM installations.
-See How do I set up AM/OpenAM Push Notification Service credentials? for further details.
+See for further details.

 The push messages technology needs the messaging service to know exactly which mobile app the message should be sent to.
 For iOS, the mobile app is identified by a so-called bundle identifier.
 This bundle ID cannot be changed once the developer has signed the app and submitted it to the App Store.
 As a result, the configuration of the message service must be changed whenever the app is modified and vice versa.
 This requirement prevents people who do not own or develop the app from sending push messages to other apps (for example, this prevents a potentially hostile entity sending messages to apps such as LinkedIn or WhatsApp).